 To ignore font and background colours in Internet Explorer on a PC, choose Internet options from the Tools menu at the top of the window.
 On the general tab of the window that appears, click the Accessibility button.
 This takes you to a menu where you can choose to ignore the way the page is formatted.
 To set your colour and font preferences, return to the Internet options menu and use the Colours and Fonts buttons.

 Whether you are using a smartphone, tablet, PC or Mac, BrowseAloud will provide the reading support tools you require for free.
-To open the BrowseAloud tool on the IOSH website, click the ‘Listen or Translate’ link displayed in the header bar.
+To open the BrowseAloud tool on our website, click the ‘Listen or Translate’ link displayed in the header bar.

 What is BrowseAloud?